Message by Guy Ryder for International Day Against Homophobia and Transphobia

 Policies are needed at both national and workplace level to protect and promote the rights of LGBT workers.
 It is encouraging that more and more workplaces are instituting such policies, generally as part of broader equality and diversity policies.
 National and sectoral HIV and AIDS workplace policies and programmes can also be important catalysts for such initiatives, which must be supported.
 Employers’ and workers’ organizations are key agents for change.
 And the ILO is committed to doing its part.

-post-2015 global development agenda, with the need to address inequalities a strong concern, it is time – indeed it is long overdue – for all to be true to the principle of equality and non-discrimination and act decisively to ensure that LGBT workers – and all workers – can work and live in freedom and dignity.
+On the eve of the post-2015 global development agenda, with the need to address inequalities a strong concern, it is time – indeed it is long overdue – for all to be true to the principle of equality and non-discrimination and act decisively to ensure that LGBT workers – and all workers – can work and live in freedom and dignity.